A Growing Congregation

 Su Casa Seventh-day Adventist Church has been in the Collegedale community since the early 1980s, and it's still growing.

-The services every Sabbath are divided into two.
+Every Sabbath, the services are divided into two.
 One part is in Spanish, and the other is bilingual.
 Fifty percent of the people who attend the second part of the service are college students.
 However, the church serves members of all ages, including children, elderly people, teenagers, and young couples.

 Students and members of the church enjoy the potluck that comes after the service every Sabbath.
 Not only is that a way of getting to know one another, but also a chance to grow closer as a church and community.
 Rice, beans, brown rice, and other Hispanic delicacies are just a few of the dishes that are served to members and visitors.